01 of 06

 Restrooms are at both locations.
 No fires or barbecues are allowed.

-Dogs are allowed on the beach, but they must be on a leash - but please, clean up any "deposits" to keep the beach clean for the next person.
+Dogs are allowed on the beach, but they must be on a leash.
+Please keep that sand clean and fun to walk in barefoot by picking up any "deposits."

 How to Get to Carmel River State Beach

 To reach the Scenic Road location, use these simple directions: Highway 1 southbound.
 Right on Rio Road.
 Left on Santa Lucia.
 Left on Carmelo.